Zuzuna54/CereDesignTask/docs/diagrams/6_batch_mode_explanation.md

 ## Diagram Overview

-This flowchart diagram illustrates the **batching system architecture** for the Unified Data Ingestion SDK/API.
-It shows how the system handles high-volume data ingestion through batching when `dataCloudWriteMode: "batch"` is specified, providing an alternative to real-time processing for efficiency optimization.
+This flowchart diagram illustrates the **finalized batching system architecture** for the Unified Data Ingestion SDK/API.
+It shows how the system handles high-volume data ingestion through a queue-based batching service when `dataCloudWriteMode: "batch"` is specified, providing an optimized alternative to real-time processing.

 ## What This Diagram Shows